Katya-Semeniuk/barbershop/README.md

 #### Validator Testing

-HTML

 The first problem I faced was the large size of the images, which is why they were uploaded with a delay.
 Using a resource like https://squoosh.app/ did not fix this situation.
 Therefore, I first cut the pictures to the maximum calculated size, and only then add them to the project.
 With these actions, it was possible to increase performance at lightouse

+HTML
-No errors were returned when passing through the official W3C validator CSS
+No errors were returned when passing through the official W3C validator https://validator.w3.org/#validate_by_input CSS
-No errors were found when passing through the official (Jigsaw) validator
+No errors were found when passing through the official (Jigsaw) validator https://jigsaw.w3.org/css-validator/#validate_by_input

-`python3 -m http.server`

-A button should appear to click: _Open Preview_ or _Open Browser_.

-A button should appear to click: _Open Preview_ or _Open Browser_.

-In Codeanywhere you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to _Account Settings_ in the menu under your avatar.
-2. Scroll down to the _API Key_ and click _Reveal_
-3. Copy the key
-4. In Codeanywhere, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with _Regenerate API Key_.

----

-Happy coding!
+Deployment
+This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The live link can be found [here] (https://katya-semeniuk.github.io/barbershop/)

+#### Credits

 https://www.favicon-generator.org/
 Favicon.ico & App Icon GeneratorFrom Dan's Tools

-photos
+The icons in the Our Barbers and Contacs sections were taken from https://fontawesome.com/

+The link to the location was taken from Googl map https://maps.google.com/ Media
+All pictures were taken from
 https://www.pexels.com/uk-ua/search/barbershop/

-textarea виходить за межі падінгів
+####